-- After every meeting, the board chair and CEO should summarize the discussion and agree on next steps from the meeting.
+- After every meeting, the board chair and CEO should summarize the discussion and agree on the next steps from the meeting.

 Along with an agenda and the use of sample board meeting minutes, the third important way to optimize the usage of meetings at organizations is to utilize participation throughout the board and the attendees.
 In unstructured meetings, there is always a system that emerges.
 Some individuals are bolder, speak more, and often interrupt their colleagues.
 Other individuals become wallflowers and fail to speak up in order to make their points.
 This dynamic sometimes causes problems and leads to interminable monologues and aggressive behavior by certain people in the organization.
 The best way to solve this is by actively intervening in the meeting in order to ensure equitable participation.

 Here are some creative ideas for engagement and participation during board meetings: